Abdelmohaymn/Weather-App/README.md

 I alse added a button which get weather in your current location 😎

-You can now day weather forecast and hourly interval weather information for a given city
+You can know day weather forecast and hourly interval weather information for a given city

 You can use dark mode 😉